sftpgo/docs/docs/config-file.md

     - `ip`, string.
 Passive IP to return if the client IP address belongs to the defined networks.
 Empty means autodetect.
   - `passive_host`, string.
 Hostname for passive connections.
 This hostname will be resolved each time a passive connection is requested and this can, depending on the DNS configuration, take a noticeable amount of time.
 Enable this setting only if you have a dynamic IP address.
 Default: "".
   - `client_auth_type`, integer.
 Set to `1` to require a client certificate and verify it.
 Set to `2` to request a client certificate during the TLS handshake and verify it if given, in this mode the client is allowed not to send a certificate.
 At least one certification authority must be defined in order to verify client certificates.
 If no certification authority is defined, this setting is ignored.
 Default: 0.
   - `tls_cipher_suites`, list of strings.
 List of supported cipher suites for TLS version 1.2 and below.
 If empty, a default list of secure cipher suites is used, with a preference order based on hardware performance.
 Note that TLS 1.3 ciphersuites are not configurable.
-The supported ciphersuites names are defined [here](https://github.com/golang/go/blob/master/src/crypto/tls/cipher_suites.go#L53){:target="_blank"}.
+Supported [ciphersuites names](https://github.com/golang/go/blob/master/src/crypto/tls/cipher_suites.go#L53){:target="_blank"}.
 Any invalid name will be silently ignored.
 The order matters, the ciphers listed first will be the preferred ones.
 Default: empty.
   - `passive_connections_security`, integer.
 Defines the security checks for passive data connections.
 Set to `0` to require matching peer IP addresses of control and data connection.
 Set to `1` to disable any checks.
 Please note that if you run the FTP service behind a proxy you must enable the proxy protocol for control and data connections.
 Default: `0`.
   - `active_connections_security`, integer.
 Defines the security checks for active data connections.
 The supported values are the same as described for `passive_connections_security`.
 Please note that disabling the security checks you will make the FTP service vulnerable to bounce attacks on active data connections, so change the default value only if you are on a trusted/internal network.
 Default: `0`.
   - `ignore_ascii_transfer_type`, integer.
 Set to `1` to silently ignore any client requests to perform ASCII translations via the `TYPE` command. useful in circumstances involving older/mainframe clients and EBCDIC files.
 This behavior can be Default: `0`.